-Applications for the initial purchase and all subsequent purchases of Units must be made using a completed buy Units form.
+Applications for the initial purchase may, (and all subsequent purchases of Units will), require a buy Units form to be completed.
 By completing the form, the Applicant/Unitholder will confirm that they have received, read and understood the Key Information Document.
 Appropriate payment must be made by bank transfer by the Dealing Deadline or by opting to debit a COIF Charities Deposit Fund account in the Unitholder's name or their nominee at the same time as the submission of the buy Units form.